 Comprehensive, detailed statistics on total and paid employment disaggregated by sex, by branch of economic activity, occupation and status in employment are collected annually through a specialised questionnaire for the Yearbook of Labour Statistics sent directly to the official national authorities (ministries responsible for labour, central statistical services, etc.) in all member States and Territories.
 Statistics are also gleaned from national publications and websites.
 These statistics are published, respectively, in the ILO Yearbook of Labour Statistics and the Bulletin of Labour Statistics, and are also available online in LABORSTA.
 In addition to the statistics, the Bureau also collects and disseminates the relevant national methodological information used to produce these statistics.
 The methodological information on national practices is available for consultation at http://laborsta.ilo.org/, under "Sources and Methods".
 To improve country coverage a special action inquiry to national statistical offices was sent out in 2003.
 It consisted of a questionnaire requesting data, as of 1990, on Paid Employment in Non Agricultural Activities, and Unemployment by Age Group, for totals, women and men separately, from all available data sources (i.e. labour force survey, establishment survey, administrative records, official estimates).
 The annual questionnaire is pre-filled with the statistics provided in the previous years (maximum of ten), so that when countries update their series they also have the possibility to review, verify and, where needed, modify the data previously provided.
 In principle, the data are not adjusted, as they are collected through a standard questionnaire, and reported in line with the international classifications.
 All departures from the international standard definitions and classifications are indicated in notes

-The UN data on the share of women in wage employment in the non-agricultural sector in Uganda is country data, although, there is only data from 2003.
-The data is from labour-related establishment surveys.
-What surveys and who was responsible for the surveys have not been documented.
+The UN data on the share of women in wage employment in the non-agricultural sector in Tanzania is country data for 2006 and estimated for 2001.
+The national data is from labour force surveys.